macmillan333/yaac_unity/README.md

 ---

-With the exception of fonts, all assets in this projects game are custom-made, including code, models, textures, sound effects and music.
+With the exception of fonts, all assets in this project are custom-made, including code, models, textures, sound effects and music.